First Time Home Buyers

 If you do not have the time or skills to renovate a home or maintain a landscaped yard.
-You will want to strategize on the home that you were looking to purchase.
-In this case you may be better with a home that has minimal maintenance needed, a newer home or even a condo.
+You will want to strategize on the home that you are looking to purchase.
+In this case you may be better with a home that has minimal maintenance required, a newer home or even a condo.

 If you have the time and skills to fix up or maintain the home and property, finding a home that is a little rougher around the edges or requires extra maintenance may be fine for you.